MatejKafka/wsl2-kernel-module/README.md

-# WSL2 Linux kernel module development sample
+# WSL2 Linux kernel module development setup

 A small project to setup a Debian/Ubuntu-based WSL2 instance for Linux kernel module development.

 ## Why is this necessary?